In this post: Lithium Vs. AGM – A Battery Showdown

 What Is A Lithium Battery?

 Lithium batteries have been around for about 25 years.
 They’re the new kid on the block, so to speak.
 There are actually two different types of lithium batteries.
 One uses lithium-ion cells and is found in smaller devices, like laptops and cellphones.
-But the battery type that’s of interest to us and is the focus of our Lithium vs. AGM showdown is: LiFePO4 lithium.
+But the battery type that’s of interest to us and is the focus of our Lithium vs. AGM showdown is LiFePO4 lithium.

 These batteries consist of lithium iron phosphate.
 They’re capable of holding more energy per unit of weight than other deep cycle battery types (including AGM).
 Much more and that’s why they’re so lightweight!
 Lithium batteries are also known for their long life and amazing efficiency.
 They’re known to be non-toxic, safer, and more advanced than other battery types.
 But they too come at a higher price.